2014 National Lawyers Convention

-- Solicitor General Elbert Lin, Office of the Attorney General of West Virginia
+- Mr. Elbert Lin, Solicitor General, State of West Virginia

 Putting aside criminal cases, the stakes for all sides are perhaps never higher than in a class action case – mere certification of a class can increase the pressure to settle exponentially.
 But, of course, the class must be properly composed in order to be certified.
 In the recently-decided Wal-Mart v.
 Dukes case, the U.S. Supreme Court revisited some of the basic requirements for certification of a class of plaintiffs, including commonality.
 Other requirements of Rule 23 certification may surface in ongoing litigation stemming from the 2010 BP Deepwater Horizon oil spill, where defense attorneys are arguing, among other things, that the settlement agreement is being administered and interpreted overly broadly to include numerous class members who have not suffered any injury caused by BP.
 Our experts will discuss recent developments in class action litigation, including a pending petition for cert in the BP case.
 The Federalist Society presented this panel on September 4, 2014.